LastOfOurs/Last-mvp/Last-services/Minter/README.md

 ### Configuration

-1. Make sure you have IPFS, Ganache-cli, LAST-server endpoints running and configured inside `config.js` in root
+1. Make sure you have IPFS, Ganache-cli, Last-core endpoints running and configured inside `config.js` in root
-2. Make sure you have Animal Data with the appropriate ID number (Ensure that you have created the animal first inside the `LAST-server`)
+2. Make sure you have Animal Data with the appropriate ID number (Ensure that you have created the animal first inside the `Last-core`)
-3. Deployed `LAST.sol` by running `truffle migrate --reset --network development`
+3. Deployed `Last.sol` by running `truffle migrate --reset --network development`

 Once you have all the configuration done- you can get started